Adjacency Graphs of Polyhedral Surfaces: Convex-Polyhedral Surfaces

 In contrast to \Cref{prop:K44,prop:K35}, we can show that not every complete bipartite graph can be realized as a convex-polyhedral surface in~$\mathbb{R}^3$.

 \begin{theorem} There exists no convex-polyhedral surface~\Sur in~$\mathbb{R}^3$ such that $ K_{5,81}$ is subisomorphic to $\Gra(\Sur)$. \end {theorem}

 To prove the theorem we start with some observations about realizing complete bipartite graphs.
 We will consider a set $R$ of red polygons, and a set $B$ of blue polygons, so that each red--blue pair must have a side contact.
-For all $p\in R\cup B$ we denote by $p^=$ the supporting plane of $p$, by $p^-$ the closed half-space left of $p^=$, and by $p^+$ the closed half-space right of $p^=$ (orientations can be chosen arbitrarily).
+For each $p\in R\cup B$, we denote by $p^=$ the supporting plane of $p$, by $p^-$ the closed half-space left of $p^=$, and by $p^+$ the closed half-space right of $p^=$ (orientations can be chosen arbitrarily).
 We start with a simpler setting where we have an additional constraint.
-We call $B$ \emph{one-sided w.r.t.\ $R$} if all red polygons must be on the same half-space of each blue polygon, i.e., $\forall b \in B \colon ((\forall r \in R \colon r \subseteq b^-) \vee (\forall r \in R \colon r \subseteq b^+))$.
+We call $B$ \emph{one-sided with respect to $R$} if, for each blue polygon~$b$, all red polygons lie in the same half-space with respect to~$b$, i.e., $\forall b \in B \colon ((\forall r \in R \colon r \subseteq b^-) \vee (\forall r \in R \colon r \subseteq b^+))$.